edward2550/edward2550/README.md

       </p>
         <p><strong>Tech used: Node.js, Express.js, EJS, Passport, Bootstrap & JavaScript

 BballStats is a full stack web application following MVC architecture.
-It runs on Node.js and Express for the backend and EJS to render the views.
-Users can sign up using passport authentication and begin adding new basketball stats items to their inventory.
-The inventory list can be sorted by several columns and filtered .
-Individual items can be edited if quantities or other information needs to be updated.</strong> </p>
+It runs on Node.js and Express for the backend and EJS to render the views.</strong> </p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Feeder League</h3>